 These shoes finish the whole look.
 They're yellowed with age and fasten at Sue's ankles with snaps.

 So pretty!
 I wish I could show y'all everything about Sue's dress, but if I did that we'd be here all night.
-Anywho, underneath her veil Sue has a lovely reddish-blonde wig, done up in a style that I could never redo in a million years if it came undone.
-The fibers feel synthetic.
+Anywho, underneath her veil Sue has a lovely reddish-blonde wig, done up in a

 One source that I grubbed up indicates that a synthetic wig and strung joints are both indicative of an earlier doll, and if so then I made a good choice with this one!
 I've always been fond of Sweet Sue, and it appears that I now have one!
 Tam also has a couple of nice posts about Sweet Sue dolls if any of y'all are interested in looking (posts are HERE and HERE), and so does Doll Stringing Extravaganza.
 The faces of these dolls vary a lot.